 The Covid-19 pandemic has torn back the veil and revealed the stark economic inequality baked into our culture.
-The horrific deaths of George Floyd, Breona Taylor, Travon Martin, Eric Gardner, Philando Castile, and so many more have laid bare the tragic consequences of our racial divides.
+The horrific deaths of George Floyd, Breona Taylor, and so many more have laid bare the tragic consequences of our racial divides.
 Americans stand in bread lines reminiscent of the Great Depression.

-As Christians, God compels us to leap into this breach, tend the wounded, mend what’s broken.
+As Christians, God compels us to leap into this breach, tend the wounded, mend what’s broken in his name.
 But first we must look inwardly and honestly at ourselves.
 To know our part in it.
 Only then can we do the work to heal this hurting world.
 Not alone, of course.
 The Word of God in Mary’s womb is our guiding star.

 Ponder this: How can we, as the late John Lewis said, get into “good trouble” for God?
 Where can we find some Advent inspiration and motivation?
 Well, by singing along with Mary, of course.

 There are about a bazillion setting of the Magnificat — in every human language – every musical genre.
 Engaging the canticle musically and not just verbally allows the rhythm, vibration and melody of the words to sink in deeper into our souls.

 So, here are a dozen different settings of Mary’s Song, interlaced with a half a dozen songs of struggle and half a dozen hymns of hope: The words of the Magnificat interwoven with a musical verse from each song.
 Twenty-four Marian marching songs to inspire, challenge, comfort and encourage.
 Yes, a very different kind of Christmas is a comin’ – a very biblical kind.

 You can download Magnify: A Mixtape Meditation for Advent on Spotify.
 Or you can watch and listen by clicking on the YouTube performance links right here.